rseng/rse/docs/_docs/getting-started/scrapers.md

 ```

 The [within python](#within-python) interaction is the same, except you need to
-select the ropensci named parser.
+select the molssi named parser.

 ```python
 from rse.main.scrapers import get_named_scraper